Taxane-induced pulmonary toxicity

 - Boston University School of Medicine

-The taxanes, paclitaxel (Taxol) and docetaxel (Taxotere), are anti-microtubulin drugs that have a broad range of antitumor activity.
-Both drugs have the potential to induce pulmonary injury through a variety of mechanisms.
+The taxanes, paclitaxel (Taxol), nanoparticle albumin-bound paclitaxel (nabpaclitaxel [Abraxane]), docetaxel (Taxotere), and cabazitaxel (Jevtana), are anti-microtubulin drugs that have a broad range of antitumor activity.
+These agents have the potential to induce pulmonary injury through a variety of mechanisms:

-The range of pulmonary toxicity seen with use of the taxanes will be reviewed here.
-An overview of chemotherapy-induced infusion reactions and general issues related to interstitial pneumonitis in adults are presented separately.
+Taxane-induced interstitial pneumonitis and capillary leakage syndrome will be reviewed here.
+An overview of chemotherapy-induced infusion reactions (which may present with respiratory symptoms) and general issues related to interstitial pneumonitis in adults are presented separately.
 (See "Infusion reactions to systemic chemotherapy" and "Approach to the adult with interstitial lung disease: Clinical evaluation" and "Approach to the adult with interstitial lung disease: Diagnostic testing" and "Acute interstitial pneumonia (Hamman-Rich syndrome)" and "Idiopathic interstitial pneumonias: Clinical manifestations and pathology".)